Explainable AI in Speaker Recognition -- Making Latent Representations Understandable: Preliminary knowledge

 \section{Preliminary knowledge}

-Two hierarchical clustering algorithms~\cite{ran2023comprehensive} are used to analyse representations from the speaker recognition neural network: Single Linkage (SLINK)~\cite{gower1969minimum, sibson1973slink} and Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN)~\cite{campello2013density}.
-Section~\ref{sec:DBSCAN} presents the background on the Density-Based Spatial Clustering of Applications with Noise (DBSCAN)~\cite{ester1996density} algorithm, which forms the foundation for HDBSCAN and is related to SLINK.
+This work applies two hierarchical clustering algorithms~\cite{ran2023comprehensive} to analyse representations from the speaker recognition neural network: Single-Linkage Clustering (SLINK)~\cite{gower1969minimum, sibson1973slink} and Hierarchical Density-Based Spatial Clustering of Applications with Noise (HDBSCAN)~\cite{campello2013density}.
+Section~\ref{sec:DBSCAN} introduces the Density-Based Spatial Clustering of Applications with Noise (DBSCAN)~\cite{ester1996density} algorithm, which provides the preliminary knowledge for understanding HDBSCAN and shares a relationship with SLINK.
+In addition, Section~\ref{sec:old_ccm_method} introduces the Cluster-Class Matching (CCM) method proposed by Rosenberg et al.~\cite{rosenberg2007v}, which serves as the foundation for our proposed Hierarchical Cluster-Class Matching (HCCM) that is designed to semantically interpret hierarchical representation clusters.

-Furthermore, we design Hierarchical Cluster–Class Matching (HCCM) to semantically interpret the hierarchical representation cluster produced by SLINK and HDBSCAN.
-Section~\ref{sec:old_ccm_method} introduces the CCM method proposed by Rosenberg et al.~\cite{rosenberg2007v}, as it inspired the design of HCCM.